 4. Walking Through Stockholm Following Christmas Lights

 Every year Stockholmsjul is responsible for decorating the city with thousands of light bulbs that light up the sky starting mid-November.
-On its website you can find a PDF map to explore the lighted streets of Stockholm and not miss a single of the Christmas decorations that decorate the city (a tip: the lighted elk are usually one of the most beloved and photographed.
+On its website you can find a PDF map to explore the lighted streets of Stockholm and not miss a single of the Christmas decorations on the streets of the city (a tip: the lighted elk are usually one of the most beloved and photographed.
 Look for them on the map).

 5. Ice skating at Kungsträdgården